 Dennis Owsley Jazz Recording Collection

-Dennis Owsley, one of Saint Louis' most avid jazz fans, donated his entire 54-year collection of jazz recordings to Webster University in 2012.
-This gift is housed in Emerson Library in the Dennis Owsley Jazz Recording Collection, and is a benefit to our students and faculty, to the community, to historians and researchers, and to all who love this wonderful art we call jazz.
+Dennis Owsley, an avid St. Louis jazz fan, donated his entire 54-year collection of jazz recordings to Webster University in 2012.
+Housed in Emerson Library in the Dennis Owsley Jazz Recording Collection, this gift is a benefit to students, faculty, historians, researcher and the community who love the wonderful art we call jazz.

-Nearly all the music heard on "Jazz Unlimited" is from Owsley's personal collection, a collection that now resides at Webster University's Eden Library.
+Nearly all the music heard on "Jazz Unlimited" was from Owsley's personal collection, a collection that now resides at Webster University's Emerson Library.

-This collection is of particular note because it includes LPs from the '60s and '70s that document Gaslight Square and the Black Actors Group.
-These LPs are a treasure for historians of Saint Louis.
+This collection is of particular note because it includes LPs from the 1960s and 1970s that document Gaslight Square and the Black Actors Group.
+These LPs are a treasure for historians of St. Louis.

 Much of the Owsley Collection is available for circulation in the Emerson Library stacks.